apeksha10/Issue-templates/.github/ISSUE_TEMPLATE/---bug-report-price-based-on-user-role-for-woocommerce-pro.md

 ---
-name: Bug report-Product Delivery Date lite
+name: "\U0001F41E Bug report-Price based on User Role for WooCommerce Pro"
 about: Create a report to help us improve
 title: ''
 labels: bug